jolenetan1234/cvwo-web-forum/README.md

 ![Home Page Light Mode](images/homepage-lightmode-screenshot.png) **Post details with comment section (light mode)**
 ![Post Detail Light Mode](images/post-detail-lightmode-screenshot.png)

-This web forum is a simple and user-friendly platform for discussions, built to facilitate meaningful conversations.
-Users can create posts, comment, and engage with others in a structured environment.
-Featuring categories for easy organization, fixed tags for filtering, and an intuitive design, the forum is optimized for both functionality and scalability.
-Built with React, Gin, and PostgreSQL, it combines modern technologies to deliver a seamless experience.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>